swcarpentry/DEPRECATED-bc/novice/hg/01-backup.md

 #### Objectives
 *   Explain which initialization and configuration steps are required once per machine, and which are required once per repository.
+*   Add files to Mercurial's collection of tracked files.
-*   Go through the modify-add-commit cycle for single and multiple files and explain where information is stored at each stage.
+*   Go through the modify-commit cycle for single and multiple files and explain where information is stored before and after the commit.
-*   Identify and Use Git revision numbers.
+*   Identify and use Mercurial revision numbers and changeset identifiers.
 *   Compare files with old versions of themselves.
 *   Restore old versions of files.
-*   Configure Git to ignore specific files, and explain why it is sometimes useful to do so.
+*   Configure Mercurial to ignore specific files, and explain why it is sometimes useful to do so.

 </div>